ChallexRetriever/iOS-18.2/README.md

 1. Download Challex Retriever

-   Download the latest  file from the Releases section of this GitHub repository.
+   Download the latest  file from the <a href="https://github.com/ChallexRetriever/iOS-18.2/releases/tag/v1.0">Releases</a> section of this GitHub repository.

 2. Launch Challex Retriever